jankazil/jankazil/README.md

   and converts them to full-hourly UTC time series.

 - **isd-lite-data**
-  Provides a command-line tool and an application programming interface (API) that automate downloading, filtering, and processing NOAA Integrated Surface Database Lite (ISD-Lite) observations for
+  Provides a command-line tool and an API that automate downloading, filtering, and processing NOAA Integrated Surface Database Lite (ISD-Lite) observations for
   - selected countries,
   - U.S. states and territories,
   - Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions,